zipzit/Covid-Bluetooth-Stethoscope/README.md

 This project is developing rapidly and constantly evolving.
 We are starting with the simple amplifier + speaker, then moving to the Bluetooth design.
 All designs are intended to be constructed by anyone with some basic electronics knowledge and a soldering iron, and possibly access to a 3D printer.

-Costs to build are very rough estimates.
-Our goal is to
+Costs to build and timeframes for prototypes are very rough estimates.

 ### "Quick-and-dirty" speaker puck (~10USD, prototypes expected mid-April)